 - COSC 424 Secure Software

-There is a strong demand for software engineering graduates; Aotearoa New Zealand employers have commented that they often have to look overseas to find sufficiently qualified candidates who combine technical expertise with good communication skills and teamwork ability.
+There is a strong demand for Software Engineering graduates; Aotearoa New Zealand employers have commented that they often have to look overseas to find sufficiently qualified candidates who have a combination of technical expertise with good communication, teamwork, and other soft skills.

-Software engineering is a widely applicable discipline and graduates are not only needed in software production companies, but also in many companies whose products involve significant amounts of software.
+Software engineering is a widely applicable discipline and graduates are not only needed in software production companies, but also in other companies whose products involve significant amounts of software.